Stand up for the facts!

 All CARES Act money is explicitly prohibited from being used for abortions under the Hyde Amendment, which prevents federal dollars from being used for that purpose in most cases.
-The ARPA funds aren’t restricted by Hyde, but in this case still are not being directed toward abortions.
+The American Rescue Plan Act funds aren’t restricted by Hyde, but in this case still are not being directed toward abortions.

 The CARES Act dollars went toward family planning services, treatment and testing for sexually transmitted infections and cancer screenings, Murray said.
-The ARPA funding will support "investments to reduce health inequities that have been exacerbated by the pandemic."
+The American Rescue Plan Act funding will support "investments to reduce health inequities that have been exacerbated by the pandemic."